About The School

 How does secondary education work in Kenya?

-There is another level of senior secondary school for years 10,11 and 12, although many children, especially those from a poorer background, will enter the workplace at the end of junior secondary.
+Years 7,8 and 9 form the new junior secondary school system.
+Previously years 7 and 8 were part of the Kenyan primary school system.
+Then there is senior secondary school for years 10,11 and 12, although many children (not in our school), especially those from a poorer background, will enter the workplace at the end of junior secondary.

 What subjects will the children learn?